Invisalign IPR (Stripping): A Guide for Patients in New York

 Why Is IPR Necessary?

-This technique is used in specific situations to ensure the success and stability of the treatment.
+This technique is used in specific situations to ensure the success, aesthetics, and long-term stability of the treatment.

 To Create Space

 This is the most common reason.
-When teeth are crowded and overlap due to a lack of space in the dental arch, IPR allows the provider to gain the necessary fractions of a millimeter to resolve the crowding.
-It is a much more conservative alternative to extracting healthy teeth.
+When teeth are crowded and overlap due to a lack of space in the dental arch, IPR allows the orthodontist to gain the necessary fractions of a millimeter to resolve the crowding.
+It is a much more conservative and modern alternative to extracting healthy teeth.

 To Improve Aesthetics and Contact Points

-Sometimes, after teeth are aligned, small black triangular spaces can appear near the gumline due to the shape of the teeth.
-IPR can be used to slightly reshape the contact points between the teeth, making them wider to close these "black triangles" and achieve a more aesthetic and seamless result.
+Sometimes, after teeth are aligned, small black triangular spaces can appear near the gumline due to the natural shape of the teeth.
+IPR can be used to slightly reshape the contact points between the teeth, making them wider to close these "black triangles."
+This achieves a more aesthetic and seamless result, creating a fuller, more uniform smile.

 What Happens During an IPR Session?

-- Abrasive Strips: Thin, flexible strips, similar to fine-grit sandpaper, are manually passed between the teeth.
+• Abrasive Strips: Thin, flexible strips, similar to fine-grit sandpaper, are manually passed between the teeth.
+This method is used for very small and precise adjustments.

-- Polishing Discs or Burs: Used with a dental handpiece, these allow for a quick and controlled reduction.
+• Polishing Discs or Burs: Used with a dental handpiece, these allow for a quick, smooth, and perfectly controlled reduction, followed by polishing of the surface.

-The procedure is always performed with great precision to remove only the exact amount of enamel needed, which was planned in advance using your 3D treatment simulation.
+The procedure is always performed with meticulous care to remove only the exact amount of enamel needed, as predetermined by your 3D treatment simulation.

 Frequently Asked Questions About IPR